azadanshu/loop-scribe-1234/README.md

-# Lewrning World
+# Learning World

-Welcome to EduSprint, a comprehensive learning platform that enables you to explore and enroll in courses offered by some of the world's most renowned universities.
+Welcome to Learning World, a comprehensive learning platform that enables you to explore and enroll in courses offered by some of the world's most renowned universities.
 Whether you're seeking knowledge in a specific field or looking to enhance your skills, EduSprint has you covered.

 ## Project Type
 Frontend | Backend | Fullstack